hungledut/reinforcement-learning-AI-VIETNAM-course/README.md

 For Q-Learning algorithm, we aim to train a **Q-function** to achieve the optimal Q-Table, thus optimal policy. <br>
 ![RL overview 2](images/RL2.jpg)

-Formula us used to update the Q-value: <br>
+Formula is used to update the Q-value: <br>
 $Q(S_t, A_t) = Q(S_t, A_t) + \alpha [R_{t+1} + \gamma. \underset{a}{max}.
 Q(S_{t+1}, a) - Q(S_t, A_t)]$